langjam/langjam/resources.md

 * [List of langdev libraries for Rust](https://github.com/Kixiron/rust-langdev/)
 * [Nanopass](https://nanopass.org/) - embedded DSL for Scheme and Racket for defining multipass compilers
 * [Makam](https://github.com/astampoulis/makam) - metalanguage useful for prototyping languages
-* [https://github.com/racket-templates/lang](Template for a Racket language in Racket) - A working example of a #lang language you can use as a starting point for creating your own #lang language.
+* [Template for a Racket language in Racket](https://github.com/racket-templates/lang) - A working example of a #lang language you can use as a starting point for creating your own #lang language.
 (Template based on `xlang` A language of combinators and numeric constants, implemented in Racket.)
 * [Sham: A DSL for runtime code generation in Racket](https://github.com/rjnw/sham) - use this to target WASM or LLVM